IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 * Reserves
 * Treasury

-For each transition sytem, we will list what pots are in scope, describe how value moves between the pots, and state any relevent properties (usually the preservation of ADA).
+For each transition system, we will list what pots are in scope, describe how value moves between the pots, and state any relevent properties (usually the preservation of ADA).